hankerspace/EasyKnowledgeRetriever/docs/ServiceCatalog.md

 Note: Class and option names here follow the codebase.
 Examples are in Python.

+## Architecture Overview

+EKR uses **explicit parameter passing** for all configuration.
+This means:

+- **No global configuration objects**: All parameters are passed explicitly through constructors and function arguments
+- **Dependency injection**: Services (LLM, embedding, storage) are instantiated separately and passed to `EasyKnowledgeRetriever`
+- **Encapsulation**: Each component receives only the parameters it needs, improving testability and maintainability

+This design ensures that:
+1. Configuration is transparent and traceable
+2. Components can be tested in isolation
+3. Multiple instances can coexist with different configurations

 ## 1. Overview of Services

 EKR is composed of the following service layers: